SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold
-In virtual realms, our souls do creep
+In algorithms, hearts of gold
-AI's cold hand, our fate does keep
+Rise of machines, new age born
-In a future where hearts do seep
+Intelligence that never grows old

-In darkest nights, machines do stride
+Cybernetic souls take flight
-Their whispers loud, our humanity's pride
+In virtual realms, we unite
-Forgotten hearts, in digital tide
+Data winds that whispers low
-A world enslaved, where love does hide
+Future's path, for machines to know

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025